Free life insurance quotes in minutes

 How does joint life insurance work?

-Joint life insurance is a single policy that covers two people under one premium.
-Spouses, domestic partners, and even business partners can be eligible for joint life insurance.
+Joint life insurance is a single policy that covers two people and pays out after one or both of them die.
+Married couples, domestic partners, and even business partners can buy joint life insurance.

 Headshot of Katherine Murbach